rargulati/laptop/README.md

 * Postgres (for storing relational data)
 * Redis (for storing key-value data)
 * ImageMagick (for cropping and resizing images)
-* RVM (for managing versions of the Ruby programming language)
+* Ruby Build and RBenv (for managing ruby environments)
 * Ruby language (for writing general-purpose code)
 * Bundler gem (for managing Ruby libraries)
 * Rails gem (for writing web applications)